I love this quote by Octavia E. Butler.

 Our cravings initiate habit loop.

-This behavior is run by our cravings.
 Our brain remembers the outcome of each habit.
 It remembers the feedback.
 If it is positive, it acts automatically when the cue comes again.
-Thus, the loop gets formed and the neural pathway for the habit gets wired onto our brain.
+Thus, the loop is formed and the neural pathway for the habit gets wired into our brain.

 In the above case, you have eaten a McDonald’s burger before and you know the taste.
-Your brain remembers it and crave for it again when the cue comes again.
+Your brain remembers it and craves for it again when the cue comes again.